Nina2811aw/group67RecipeApp/README.md

 ## Description of application:
 The application should provide the following functions:
-* search and suggest recipe ideas based on specific ingredients given by the user
+* Search and suggest recipe ideas based on specific ingredients given by the user
-* search and suggest recipe ideas based on specific diets that the user indicates
+* Search and suggest recipe ideas based on specific diets that the user indicates
+* Suggest a recipe based on your specified macro suggestions (i.e. between 10g - 30g of protein)
+* Provide basic nutritional content about any recipe or ingredient
+* Optional: keep track of ingredient usage and create a shopping list

 ## Link to the documentation for an API:
 https://spoonacular.com/food-api/docs